AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md

 >[!TIP]
 >
->Please see the document [Navigating the Cloud Manager UI](/help/implementing/cloud-manager/navigation.md) for details on how to navigate Cloud Manager and understanding the **My Programs** console.
+>See [Navigate the Cloud Manager UI](/help/implementing/cloud-manager/navigation.md) for details on how to navigate Cloud Manager and understanding the **My Programs** console.

 >[!NOTE]
 >
 >Unlike a [sandbox program](introduction-sandbox-programs.md#auto-creation), a production program requires the user in the appropriate Cloud Manager role to create the project and add an environment through the self-service UI.